• ECTS

 Recommended prerequisites

-Practical experience (ideally internship in a research laboratory), basic knowledge of statistics.
+Practical experience (ideally an internship in a research laboratory), basic knowledge of statistics.

 Understanding of statistics, practical lab experience.